Skip to Content

 Gay life has been quite a challenge for local Cypriots, but it is slowly evolving, becoming more and more vivacious with each passing generation.
 When it comes to gay parties and festivals, Cyprus is no Tel Aviv or Mykonos, but it’s still a huge draw for LGBTQ travelers and couples.

 Cyprus is the third largest island in the Mediterranean, located south of Turkey, and close to Greece.
 It has a politically chequered past, with the nation being divided between the occupied North and the Republic of Cyprus in the South following a military coup by Turkey in 1974.
+Please read my story about how my family fled the Varosi Ghosttown of Famagusta to get an idea of the history.

 In our gay travel guide, we will focus on the Greek Cypriot part of the island, located in the south and west.